 I realized that because of my need to be part of the world, being always somewhere else than looking into myself, I was missing a big piece of my puzzle.
 When you don’t pay attention to your real needs, your life passes you a bill.
 And that bill can be of any kind.
 You can see it translated into health issues, emotional breaks, tiredness and more.

 I’ve been having a bunch of these for the last years, for too long.
 And it came a day, not so long ago now, when I decided I couldn’t continue like this anymore.
 Of course I took care immediately.
-At least for those issues I thought I could do something properly that was within reach of my hand.
+At least for those issues I thought I could do something properly that was within the reach of my hand.
 I’m still busy at it.

 The most difficult thing was accepting me as I really am, with all my good and bad deeds.
 Accepting me by being one of a kind and alive and kicking wasn’t always going to be just a feast.